chrisquince/DESMAN/README.md

 ```

 Here we are using 32 threads for bwa mem '-t 32' you can adjust this to whatever is suitable for your machine.
+Then we need to calculate our contig lengths using one of the Desman scripts.

 ```bash
 python Lengths.py -i contigs/final_contigs_c10K.fa > contigs/final_contigs_c10K.len
 ```

+Then we calculate coverages for each contig in each sample:

 ```bash
 for file in Map/*.sam